 Our focus, no matter the problem at hand, has always been the inflammatory process, which is fundamental to most conditions.
 Whether if we are talking joints, tendons, hoof issues or metabolic concerns, inflammation is a main player as it creates the path of degeneration and cellular changes.
 The more I dive into research, the more I explore, the more I see.
 I know, as a veterinarian and researcher, that inflammation is a major player, one of the main players, but I am now focusing efforts on where that inflammation is arising from.
 What is contributing to its development?
 It is like having a rash of house fires, one per night, seeing the fire (inflammation) and using water to extinguish it, but missing the cause, which is an unattended child with a box of matches.

-In many cases, I get emails from owners with statements of what is, focusing on the problem at hand.
-Maybe they are emailing about a foundered QH, or a horse with uveitis, joint or tendon issue, or even a horse with respiratory allergies, EIPH, EPM or even just poor performance.
+In many cases, I get emails from owners with statements of what is, focusing on the problem at hand, when it comes to health and lameness concerns.
+Maybe they are emailing about a foundered QH, or a horse with uveitis, joint or tendon issue, or a horse with respiratory allergies, EIPH, EPM or even just poor performance.
 They state the obvious problem at hand, which is correct, but also note that all prior therapies just are not working and the frustration this creates, not to mention expense.
-If I mention to most the concept of digging deeper, making connections between diet, stress and even gut health on that problem, more often than not, I get strange replies or no reply at all.
-We instinctually just see the problem at hand, which is a problem or more so a situation, but it is usually a manifestation of a bigger situation, one that we cannot ‘see’ physically.
+If I mention to the concept of digging deeper, making connections between diet, stress and even gut health on that problem, more often than not, I get strange replies or no reply at all.
+We instinctively just see the problem at hand, which is a problem or more so a situation, but it is usually a manifestation of a bigger situation, one that we cannot ‘see’ physically.
 In order to see the bigger problem, it takes time to digest information, fit pieces together and make sense of it all.
-In the end, most do see the bigger picture, but then fixing it poses another dilema as usually the problem has been present for months or years.
+In the end, most do see the bigger picture, but then fixing it poses another dilemma as usually the problem has been present for months or years.
 Not an easy fix, but certainly not an impossible one either.

 The more I consult with patients and dive into research, two things become very obvious to me when it comes to roots to most health and lameness concerns.
 Those two things are gastrointestinal health and immune function.
 In reality, the concept of inflammation is tied back to these two entities in most cases.
 Inflammatory proteins are produced in most cases by immune cells, and in many cases, that is due to changes within the gastrointestinal tract.
 Not always the case, but more prominent than what we think.